 3. In the ORCID section at the top of the page, click the appropriate link to either register for a new ORCID or associate the account with an existing ORCID.

 4. A new page will open to create and/or validate your ORCID.
 Once the validation is complete, the new page will close and you will return to ScholarOne.

 5. Save the changes to your ScholarOne user account.

 Authors who do not have an ORCID in their ScholarOne user account will be prompted to provide one during submission.

 For more information on ORCID please visit the IEEE Support Center

 The IEEE Transactions on Molecular, Biological, and Multi-Scale Communications is taking part in Phase 1 of the trial which enables our authors to have direct access to IEEE DataPort and the opportunity to store data as part of the article submission process.
-For more information, please see more information here (https://ieee-dataport.org/faq/what-are-benefits-ieee-dataport-trial-ieee-journals) or contact Melissa Handa at email@example.com.
+For more information, please see more information at the IEEE DataPort website or contact Melissa Handa.